kartoza/miniSASS/docs/src/user/quickstart/index.md

 **Register Button:** Once all the required information is entered, click the `Register` button to submit the registration.

-On successful submition you will see the registration in progress message.
-To complete the regstration process you need to activate your account￼.
+On successful submission you will see the registration in progress message.
+To complete the registration process you need to activate your account￼.

 ![Message](./img/quick-start-3.png)

 **Activating Account**

-Go to your email and check the activation email for the account activation sended by the miniSASS.
+Go to your email and check the activation email for the account activation sent by the miniSASS.

 ![Activate Account Email](./img/quick-start-4.png)